andreaUNAM/cringecentral/knightskings/knightskings.md

 It was an interesting time to be Hob Gadling.
 By day, he was a teacher.
 By night, he was a knight.
 Like fucking Batman, if Batman had an actual day job.

 His reluctance to be sent back to the Waking World during the day diminished just a teensy bit when he learnt that he wasn't the only one working in shifts.
 The dreams and nightmares chosen to fight (nightmares of great violence and pain, dreams of protection, safety and healing) were not constantly on duty on the battlefield.
-On rotations, they were sent out to the rest of the Dreaming, to visit the different dreamers, to do they job they had been created to do and not the one they were forced to do by the horrors invading their realm.
+On rotations, they were sent out to the rest of the Dreaming, to visit the different dreamers, to do the job they had been created to do and not the one they were forced to do by the horrors invading their realm.
 This had a dual purpose: one, the dreamers and their sleep had to continue their usual existence without disturbance.
 Two, the dreams and nightmares needed the distraction.
 They needed to surround themselves, even for small fractions of time, in the familiarity of their purpose.
 They found reinvigorating peace in their usual duties, just like Hob did in his classroom.

 Still, he wanted to fight more.